Conrad of Parzham: Brother Porter

-Immediately after his profession in 1842 he was sent to the Friary of St. Ann, in the city of Altötting.
+Immediately after his profession in 1842 he was sent to the friary of St. Anna, in the city of Altötting.
 The friary served the Shrine of Our Lady of Altötting, the national shrine of Bavaria to the Blessed Mother.
 Conrad was given the task of assisting the porter at this shrine.
 In March 1851, he had to leave Altötting to go to Burghausen to care for a dying priest.
-The following September, he entered the novitiate at Laufen, where he was given the name Conrad in honor of Conrad of Piacenza.
-He then returned to Altötting as porter.
+The following September, he entered the novitiate at Laufen, where he was given the religious name Conrad in honor of Conrad of Piacenza.
+Br.
+Conrad then returned to Altötting as porter.

 Because it was a large and busy city, the duty of the friary porter was a very difficult one.
 Conrad was known to be diligent at his work, sparing in words, bountiful to the poor, eager and ready to receive and help strangers.
 Brother Conrad fulfilled the task of porter for more than 40 years, assisting the inhabitants of the town in their needs of body and soul.

 Conrad loved silence in a special way.
 His spare moments during the day were spent in a nook near the door where it was possible for him to see and adore the Blessed Sacrament.
 During the night he would deprive himself of several hours of sleep to devote the time to prayer either in the oratory of the friars or in the church.
 It was generally believed that he never took any rest, but continually occupied himself in work and exercises of devotion.

-On the 21 April 1894, Conrad died in the friary where he had served for 41 years.
+On 21 April 1894, Conrad died in the friary where he had served for 41 years.

 Canonization

 During his lifetime, Conrad was reputed to have been able to read the hearts of those he met, and he was attributed with the gift of prophecy.
-His heroic virtues and the miracles he performed won for him the distinction to be ranked among the Blessed by Pope Pius XI in 1930.
+His heroic virtue and the miracles he performed won for him the distinction to be ranked among the Blessed by Pope Pius XI in 1930.
 Four years later, the same pope, approving additional miracles which had been performed, solemnly inscribed his name in the list of saints.